 - Place raisins in a clean jar and pour bottled water into the jar until it is 80% full.

 - Loosely cover the jar and leave at room temperature.
 This process should take a few days.
 You will notice small bubbles and “activity” occurring inside the jar.

 - At this point, all the raisins should be floating at the top.
 The jar should smell like wine.
 Once it is done, store in the refrigerator.

 *Tip: Adding 1-2 tablespoons of honey or sugar to your mixture speeds up the fermenting process and leads to a better result.

 Without yeast, our lives would be void of many of our day-to-day products.
 Getting back to the basics and learning how to make yeast yourself will give you an invaluable skill to hold onto and share with others.
-Using different produce such as oranges, potatoes, herbs and grains is not only a great science experiment, but a way for you to play around with the flavors of your favorite bread recipes.
+Using different types of produce such as oranges, potatoes, herbs, and grains is not only a great science experiment but a way for you to play around with the flavors of your favorite bread recipes.